dan-santos/dan-santos/README.md

 ### - I'm currently...

-- Learning about Django on the [Udemy platform](https://www.udemy.com/course/programacao-web-com-django-framework-do-basico-ao-avancado/)
 - Deepening my knowledge in Python
+- Learning about UI/UX and Front end development on the [Origamid plataform](https://www.origamid.com/)
 - Researching more about web development

 ---